-Our website is a great platform to share your ideas: We currently have at least half a million (up to two million) visitors every month.
+Our website is a great platform to share your ideas: We currently have one million visitors every month.
 You can read more about our reach here.

 We are open to considering candidates with any background, and we are flexible regarding time availability.

 We do not have an internship program, but we are always happy to consider candidates interested in joining us for fixed-term research projects (minimum commitment of 3 months).